n132/n132.github.io/_posts/2022-03-07-How-does-shell-work.md

 }
 ```

-After parsing the first part of command, this function would check if we have a ";".
+After parsing the first part of the command, this function would check if we have a ";".
-If yes, we gonna creat a lists.
-As we know, the order is important, the second command would only be executed after the first one.
+If yes, we gonna create a list so that the order is important, the second command would only be executed after the first one.
 In this part, we reuse the "parseline".
 It is like building a linked list.
-Every node would include a command and a `next` pointer.
-We can see it clearly by combining constrcuting part and the parsing part.
+Every node would include command and a `next` pointer.
+We can see it clearly by combining the constructing part and the parsing part.

 ```c
 struct cmd*